 - assess alternative means of mitigating flood risks without placing fill material in the floodplain.

-If you are interested in participating in the 2015 Farm Pad program, please print, complete and submit an Indication of Commitment Form (Word Document, 66KB).
-The deadline was March 20, 2015.
+If you are interested in participating in the 2015 Farm Pad program, please print, complete and submit an Indication of Commitment Form (Word Document, 245KB).
+The deadline is March 31, 2016.

 King County will provide technical assistance to help you locate and construct a elevated farm pad to store your livestock, farm machinery and other agricultural equipment and supplies.
 King County cannot be held liable for the stability of the pad during a flood.

 - ideas for possible structures;